 Single Touch Payroll Phase 2: What to expect and how to get ready

-**This blog post will be continuously updated as and when we find out more about the STP phase 2 changes.
-For the most up to date STP news, keep an eye on the ATO website.**
+**This blog post has been recently updated and will continuously be updated.
+For the most up to date STP news, check out our support articles and keep an eye on the ATO website.**

 What is Single Touch Payroll phase 2?